aeshirey/aeshirey.github.io/_posts/2023-02-25-simple-rust-service-in-docker.md

 target-dir = "/home/adam/cargo-target"
 ```

-This means that I can run my built server with `~/cargo-target/release/rust-server`, and when I visit `http://localhost:8080` in my browser, I see the HTTP response `home`.
+This means that I can run my built server with `~/cargo-target/release/rust-server`, and when I visit `http://localhost:8080` in my browser, I see the HTTP response "home".
 The server now works, so I copied the binary into the current working directory.

 ## Simple Docker image
 Next, we'll need to build a Dockerfile.
-As I said, I know pretty much nothing about Docker, but I want to avoid the Node route.
-It seems pretty much everything is built off of `alpine`, so I'll start there:
+As I said, I know just about nothing about Docker, but I want to avoid the Node route.
+It seems pretty much everything is built off of [Alpine](https://www.alpinelinux.org/), so I'll start there:

 ```dockerfile
 FROM alpine:latest